JavaFXpert/quantum-music-playground/unfinished_qmp_chap.md

 ### Generating stochastic pitches

 All of the Quantum Music Playground functionality covered so far has been deterministic, which leverages that fact that we have access to the probability amplitudes and phases of the basis states in a quantum state.
 We only have access to this information because Quantum Music Playground uses a quantum simulator.
 Using a real quantum computer, information about an underlying quantum state is more opaque, and may only be glimpsed at via repeated measurements.
-To introduce some quantum measurement randomness, select the **Stochastic** toggle button as shown in the following image of the **Twinkle Stoch** clip.
+To introduce some quantum measurement randomness, select the **Stochastic** toggle button as shown in Figure 40.

 ![Quantum Music Playground screenshot](file:///Users/James.Weaver@ibm.com/Music/Ableton/User%20Library/Presets/MIDI%20Effects/Max%20MIDI%20Effect/quantum-dj-max/images/v095/qmp_stochastic_toggle.png?lastModify=1645808687)

+*Figure 40.
+Playing pitches stochastically*